 4 types of wine * 2 to 3 of each bottle = 6 to 12 total bottles of wine

-I have visited both Freixenet and Jean Leon in Spain.
-Freixenet is a large winery known for its sparkling wine, although this Rosé is a still wine (aka no bubbles).
+I’ve been fortunate to visit both Freixenet and Jean Leon in Spain.
+Freixenet is a large winery known for its sparkling wine, although they offer a still (aka no bubbles) Rosé.
 Jean Leon is a boutique winery sitting on some gorgeous property in Spain.
-They use beautiful artistic labels on their delicious wine (of course not on the one I selected..hmmm).
+They use beautiful artistic labels on their delicious wine.
 And Grgich Hills is owned by the beret-wearing winemaker who put California wine on the map.
 I also mentioned Rodney Strong which is another solid winery.
 They have a 2018 Rosé from Russian River that has a 92 rating at a really great price.
 Definitely a winner!

 Wine Party Accessories

 Serve your Rosé in style with these party accessories.
 Keep your bottles chilled with the stainless steel chiller.
 Just place in the freezer overnight and it’s ready to keep your wine chilled.
 These stemmed and stemless wine glasses are a great way to taste and compare Rosé.
 The Rabbit wine opener makes it easy when your opening several bottles for a tasting.
 It comes with a foil cutter and a handy case.
 This is our go-to wine opener because it’s super easy.